 How can I use toys to tell the Easter story?

 Here are some ideas:

 - Read the story yourself from the Bible and make a shortened, simpler version of it to tell.
 You could create a storyboard (like this one in the Easter Puppets book) or write short notes to remind you of each section of the story.
 Once you have your story, tell it in your own words using the toys to ‘act’ the story.

 - Listen to the story from an audio Bible, using the toys to ‘act’ the story.
-This has the advantage of having actual Bible text, which is great for children to hear, but the Easter story is quite long and complex especially for young children.
-You could always use one section of the story from an audio Bible, giving a quick intro yourself to what happened before that section of the story starts.
+This has the advantage of having actual Bible text, which is great for children to hear, but the Easter story is quite long and complex, especially for young children.
+You could always use one section of the story from an audio Bible, but give a quick intro to what happened before that section of the story starts.